rafaelsetragni/awesome_notifications/README.md

 ### Scheduling a notification

-Notifications could be scheduled as you wish using two main options:
+Notifications could be scheduled into two exclusive types:

-- initialDate: (YYYY-MM-DD hh:mm:ss) The initial date that schedule should be called by first time.
-This option has the highest priority  among other options.
-- crontabSchedule: Crontab expression as repetition rule (with seconds precision), as described in [this article](https://www.baeldung.com/cron-expressions)
+- Interval: represents a interval of seconds that the notification should wait to be displayed
+- Calendar: represents a simple set of date rules that the notification should obey to be displayed

+Also, both of then could be configured using:

 - allowWhileIdle: Determines if notification will send, even when the device is in critical situation, such as low battery.
-- preciseSchedule: List of precise dates to schedule a notification multiple times.
-This option has the lowest priority  among other options.

-OBS: All dates are set to use UTC timezone.
+- repeats: Determines if the schedule should be repeat after be displayed.
+If there is no more valid date compatible with the schedule rules, the notification is automatically canceled.

 <br>